Yubisaki/vuepress-plugin-blog/README.md

 **tagUrl**
 - Type: `string`

-- default: /tag/
+- default: `/tag/`

-This option is the page path which will show tags or tag's posts
+This option is the path which page show the tags or the posts of a specific tag

 **categoryUrl**
 - Type: `string`

-- default: /category/
+- default: `/category/`

-This option is the page path which will show categories or category's posts
+This option is the path which page show the categories or the posts of a specific category

 ## example